from4/Booking_Trip/README.md

 ## Routes

+- API

+#### Global

+> localhost:5000/api/

+#### Specific routes

+> .../users/login-user : Login user

+> .../users/login-admin : Login admin

+> .../users/login-super-admin : Login super admin

+> .../users/login-user : Login user

+> .../users/edit-profile : edit profile for all users including admin

+> .../users/register-user : register user

+> .../users/register-admin : register admin

+> .../users/register-superadmin : register superadmin

+- Description

   > you'll find all the routes inside the routes directory you can edit or change them to your liking but make sure to not remove the /:id at the end.